cpsamtec/virtuin/README.md

 Virtuin is a cross platform application that allows an operator to load, update, run, stop, and monitor programs in an easy to use graphical interface.
 It is useful for areas such as production, testing, and research.
-You will most likely not need to use the source unless would like to make modifications.
+You will most likely not need to use the source unless would like to make modifications or contribute.

 Please see
 [Virtuin Documentation](./DOCUMENTATION.MD)

-To build and run from source
+#### To build and run from source

+Required
+- node 10.11+
+- yarn

 1. first clone the repo and cd into it
 2. yarn install